nwkoh/om/practice-set-01.md

 1. What is the capacity of each activity?

 2. What is the process capacity?

-Assume that the working hours are 8 hours per day.
-For each hour of work, each worker is allowed a 5 minute break.

 3. What is total productive time for sewing in minutes?